International Trade between Vietnam and the US

-Step 1: If you are interested in working with us for a Customized FLP, please take some minutes to fill out this online questionnaire.
-Our representative then will contact you for a free consultation to discuss your program in more detail.
+Step 1: Please take some minutes to fill out this online questionnaire.
+Our Program Manager will then contact you for a free consultation meeting to discuss your customized program in more detail.

-- Market your program on campus & process students’ applications
+- Market your program on campus and process students’ applications

 - Collect students’ program fees